-Today I rode 15 miles with my fiancé.
+Today I rode 15 miles with my girlfriend.
 A year ago I could not have ridden half that distance.
 But she loves cycling.
-And I learned if I take up cycling it’s time spent doing something she loves, and we’re together.
+And I learned if I take up cycling its time spent doing something she loves, and we’re together.
 While I would not put cycling in my initial passions, I joined her at the point of her passion.

 How many times in our lives do we have the opportunity to join another person in doing something they love?
 Dancing?
 Biking?
 Playing tennis?
 As you long to expand your time and join with this other person you begin to look for ways you can be together.
 And if that togetherness is bound up in physical fitness activities so much the better.